The Twin

 disciples, "Let us also go, that we may die with Him."
 (Jn 11:16)

 You recall the scene, this moment of division among the Disciples.
 Jesus announces He will go to Judea.
-They all recoil at His word:
+They all recoil at this:

 The disciples said to Him, "Rabbi, lately the Jews sought